iRocker Cruiser inflatable SUP

 All that being said, we still highly recommend iRockers electric pump.
 Especially considering that during their anniversary sale it’s included for free, with certain colored boards!
 It out tested several others in our comparison tests and is reasonably priced.
 Trust me, when your friends are sitting around putting on sunscreen, while you’re mercilessly forcing air into a plastic tube sweating through your new paddle clothes, you will thank me.

-New for 2021 is the wheeled bag.
+New for this model is the wheeled bag.
 This, my friends, is a game changer as I’ve never really carried my setup on my back.
 It always seems to get slung over my shoulder or held by my side as a duffle.
 Seemingly endless parking lots?
 Don’t give it a second thought.
 Long walk on the pier?
 No problem.
 Grab a refreshing beverage while you’re at it, as you can now roll it one handed.

 From a functionality standpoint the bag is as good as most with ample room to store your properly rolled sup and a few pockets for additional items.
 While it does offer a front pocket as well, it’s not very easy to fit the pump in there.
 Fret not, the front features bungee webbing if you decide that’s too difficult.
 It also comes color matched to your board.
 So if style is your thing you can now dress to match all of your water equipment.